 The convenience of mobile phones has led to a massive increase in the amount of time we spend on them.
 Increasingly, people are relying solely on mobile phones and not even getting regular telephone landlines fitted.
 They have become an essential accessory demanded by teenagers.
 But is there a real danger of overuse, especially at a young age?
-Although the frequency of the signal from a mobile phone is quite low, the strength of the signal and, most importantly, the fact that the source (the phone) is right next to your brain, has raised concerns about whether the energy is strong enough to generate free radicals and hence increase cancer risk.
+Although the frequency of the signal from a mobile phone is quite low, the strength of the signal and, most importantly, the fact that the source (the phone) is right next to your brain, has raised concerns about whether the energy is strong enough to generate Free radicals are molecules produced when the body breaks down food or by environmental exposure to things like cigarette smoke, pollution and radiation.
+Free radicals… and hence increase cancer risk.

 Bad for mice